 On December 19th, the members of the Electoral College cast their vote for President of the United States.
-Donald Trump won the Electoral vote on November 8th, but because Hillary Clinton won the popular vote by nearly two million voters, the Electors’ vote, normally pro forma, is intensely controversial.
-For this is the second time in less than two decades that the winner of the Electoral College has not won the majority of the popular vote.
+Donald Trump won the Electoral vote on November 8th, 2016, but because Hillary Clinton won the popular vote by nearly two million voters, the Electors’ vote, normally pro forma, was intensely controversial.
+For this was the second time in less than two decades that the winner of the Electoral College has not won the majority of the popular vote.
 Before that, the last instances of this disparity were in the nineteenth century.
 As a result, calls to reform or abandon the Electoral College system have risen to a high pitch.

 But how might the Electoral College be changed?
 Switching to a straight popular vote for President would require a constitutional amendment.
 Such amendments were designed to be difficult.
 Amendments must pass two-thirds of both houses of Congress and then be passed by three-fourths of the states (38 of 50).
 A convention is the other way to amend the Constitution, but this path that has never been taken before.